-Katelyn Chapman, MSW, LCSWA is a Licensed Clinical Social Worker Associate in North Carolina currently accruing hours towards her full licensure.
+Katelyn Chapman, MSW, LCSW is a Licensed Clinical Social Worker in North Carolina.
 Katelyn received her Master’s degree in Social Work with a concentration in Clinical Practice from the University of North Carolina at Chapel Hill and her Bachelor’s degree in Psychology with an additional major in Anthropology also from UNC Chapel Hill.
 Katelyn has worked in various clinical settings including hospitals, outpatient therapy practices, and crisis and advocacy centers.

 Katelyn’s clinical focus lies at the intersections of sexual health and wellness, interpersonal trauma, and mental health.
 Katelyn has experience in treating diverse mental health concerns including but not limited to trauma, mood and anxiety disorders, sexual concerns, obsessive-compulsive and related disorders, interpersonal conflict, and gender and sexuality identity exploration.
 She also has experience in therapeutic crisis intervention, sexual and intimate partner violence prevention and survivor advocacy, and perinatal and postpartum supportive care.
 Katelyn is an LGBTQ+ identifying clinician and has a passion for working with diverse populations.
 Katelyn is trained in, and currently works from, a trauma-informed, antiracist, gender and sexuality affirming, cognitive behavioral framework.

 Katelyn sees clients in our Durham offices and via telehealth.
-She is in network with many BCBS insurance plans and can also see clients with Cigna insurance, clients who would like to use out of network benefits, and private pay clients.
+She accepts most BCBS, Cigna, and Aetna plans and can also see clients who would like to use out of network benefits and private/self pay clients.

 “Sex and sexuality are often ignored in general therapy, but really shouldn’t be.
 Sex is often when we’re at our most vulnerable; it’s such a window into our authentic selves– ignoring sex in therapy is missing a big piece of the puzzle.
 Sex therapy closes that gap, allowing for truly holistic therapeutic work.”